wildtree/qhhsadv/README.md

   ...
   $ ./qhhsadv &

-As described first, this requires data files, expected located under ~/.HHSAdv directory.
+As described first, this requires data files, expected located under your AppLocalDataLocation, for Linux it should be ~/.local/share/WildTreeJP/QHHSAdv directory, for Windows, it should be $env:LOCALAPPDATA\WildTreeJP/QHHSAdv.

+Copy all files including themes directory and its contents under the data folder.

+# Limitations

+Theme mode 'System' works if you build with Qt 6.5.0 or later version.
+Otherwise, it is same as 'Light'.